-- The identification and validation of drug targets in Alzheimer's disease (AD) by capitalizing on specific GWAS/risk genes (LOAD) leading from pathway understanding/analysis to validated and druggable targets. - The identification and validation of drug targets based on protein misfolding spreading in neurodegeneration, taking common as well as AD-specific mechanisms of spreading into account. - The creation, development and/or expansion of drug development centre(s) focused on dementia and dealing with novel targets in new chemical/pharmacological spaces, including phenotypical screens. - Activities to increase confidence in treatments for progressing them to late clinical development including Innovative AD trial designs and regulatory approaches as well as biomarkers and outcome measures. - Actions to advance efficiency and capabilities of clinical trials and to improve the quality and relevance of evidence available to help patients, caregivers, clinicians, employers, insurers, and policy makers make informed health decisions in AD. - Coordination and support for activities and studies/actions related to implications of AD prevention, including elements of the ethical and practical implications regarding informing individuals of their risk of developing AD (based on risk stratification model, biomarkers, genetics, etc.), the Regulatory pathway for AD prevention studies and the assessment of the impact of AD prevention approaches for patients, caregivers, physicians, regulators, payers, and policy-makers. - Actions related to improved understanding of treatment induced changes in biomarkers, as predictors for effects on AD disease progression. - Actions related to nonclinical models that are predictive of treatment effect on slowing disease progression in AD, including aspects to improve the technologies and a broader access to those models.
+- The identification and validation of drug targets in Alzheimer's disease (AD) by capitalizing on specific GWAS/risk genes (LOAD) leading from pathway understanding/analysis to validated and druggable targets - The identification and validation of drug targets based on protein misfolding spreading in neurodegeneration, taking common as well as AD-specific mechanisms of spreading into account. - The Creation, development and/or expansion of drug development centre(s) focused on dementia and dealing with novel targets in new spaces, including phenotypical screens. - Activities to Increase confidence for progressing treatments to late clinical development including Innovative AD trial designs and regulatory approaches as well as biomarkers and outcome measures. - Actions to advance efficiency and capabilities of clinical trials and to improve the quality and relevance of evidence available to help patients, caregivers, clinicians, employers, insurers, and policy makers make informed health decisions in AD. - Coordination and support for activities and studies/actions related to implications of AD prevention, including elements of the ethical and practical implications regarding informing individuals of their risk of developing AD (based on risk stratification model, biomarkers, genetics, etc), the Regulatory pathway for AD prevention studies and the assessment of the impact of AD prevention approaches for patients, caregivers, physicians, regulators, payers, and policy-makers - Actions related to improve understanding of predictive value of treatment-related biomarker changes on AD disease progression.

-- Actions to increase understanding of the blood brain barrier and the glymphatic system in AD/ND, to elucidate the underlying mechanisms leading to changes/malfunctioning and exploit this knowledge for development of novel brain delivery technologies. - Activities related to real world evidence across the disease continuum of AD including disease prevention and modification. - Actions related to the understanding and evaluation of targets and treatment options in the area of degenerative and potentially regenerative aspects of multiple sclerosis and neuropathic pain.
+- Actions related to nonclinical models that are predictive of treatment effect on slowing disease progression in AD, including aspects to improve the technologies and a broader access to those models. - Actions to increase understanding of the blood brain barrier and the glymphatic system in AD/ND, to elucidate the underlying mechanisms leading to changes/malfunctioning and exploit this knowledge for development of novel brain delivery technologies. - Activities related to real world evidence across the disease continuum of AD including disease interception. - Actions related to the understanding and evaluation of targets and treatment options in the area of degenerative and eventually regenerative aspects of MS and neuropathic pain.